 It comes with lots of useful and innovative features such as landmark navigation and smartphone link.

-For a more wallet friendly option the TomTom 450 is your best bet.
+If you want something a bit cheaper, the TomTom 550 is your best bet.

-Whilst not as slick and fully featured as the Garmin, it does the basics well and comes in a good bit cheaper.
+Not as slick and fully featured as the Garmin but does the basics well, and comes in slightly cheaper.